Romanesco

 Since the economy, and perhaps not so incidentally, work, slowed down, I've been cooking more.

-Last week, on Sunday, I made homemade pizza dough and let it rise most of the week, before cooking our first homemade pizza P1000937which we cooked and let cool on the pizza stone for which we registered.
+Last week, on Sunday, I made homemade pizza dough and let it rise most of the week, before cooking our first homemade pizza which we cooked and let cool on the pizza stone for which we registered.

 It was delicious.